petergrace1618/Live-Project-MVC/README.md

 }
 ```

+I suspect that the culprit is hiding somewhere in the last two lines.
+I gather some clues by inspecting the corresponding lines in the other seed methods.

+In `SeedProductions()` I find:

+    productions.ForEach(Production => context.Productions.AddOrUpdate(d => d.Title, Production));

+And in `SeedCastMembers()` I find:

+    castMembers.ForEach(castMember => context.CastMembers.AddOrUpdate(c => c.Name, castMember));

-My hunch is that the culprit must be hiding somewhere in the last two lines of the method.
-The last line looks innocent enough, but you never know.
-I check out the other seed methods to get some clues.
-I see that the calls to `AddOrUpdate()` in the other seed methods don't reference the primary key (`ProductionId`, `CastMemberId`, you name it) but instead reference a field that acts as an alternate key (`Title`, `Name`, you get the drift).
-And then it hits me like a ton of bricks.
-The `AwardId` property in `AddOrUpdate()` is causing the duplicate seed records.
+I notice these `AddOrUpdate()` calls don't reference the primary key but instead reference a field that acts as an alternate key (`d.Title`, `c.Name`).
+Then it hits me like a ton of bricks.
+The `AwardId` property in `AddOrUpdate()` is causing the duplicate seed records!

-Here's the lowdown.
-When an `Award` object is instantiated, `AwardId` is not yet known because its value is set by the DB only after it's saved. `SaveChanges()` was innocent all along!
+It's like this, see.
+When an `Award` object is instantiated, `AwardId` is not yet known because its value is set by the database only after it's saved.
 Since `AwardId` is not known, the object will always not be found, and therefore will always be added.

-But here's the pinch.
-The `Awards` table doesn't have a field that by itself can be used as an alternate key.
-But I can use the compound key `(Year, Name, Type, Category)` to serve as an alternate key.
-And that's that.
-Case closed.
+Thing is, the `Awards` table doesn't have a field that can be used as an alternate key by itself, so I decide to figure out what makes these Awards so unique.

+I use the compound key `(Year, Name, Type, Category)` to serve as an alternate key.

 **Solution:**